 “You… you really do understand the way I feel about you, don’t you?” she asked, her pulse quickening.

 Esaax merely blinked at her, pressing his vaguely smiling muzzle against the glass.

-Whether that was a “yes”, a “no”, or anything in between was utterly irrelevant; Madeline had already made up her mind.
+Whether that was a “yes”, a “no”, or anything in between was utterly irrelevant to Madeline; she had already made up her mind.
 She threw a glance over her shoulder at the security camera that looked down upon them.
-It, like all the rest of the Haven’s cameras, had gone out of order a couple of days prior and had still not been repaired, but she still had a fleeting notion that she should perhaps disable it telekinetically.
+It, like all the rest of the Haven’s cameras, had gone out of order a couple of days prior and had still not been repaired, but she still had an odd, fleeting notion that she should perhaps disable it telekinetically.

 She decided against tampering with the camera, however, and instead turned her attention back toward another device.
 She uncapped a tiny green button on the microphone unit and allowed her finger to hover very briefly over it before pushing it.
 There was a faint tone.
 Then, smoothly and almost silently, the door to Esaax’s cell slid open.

 The gangly shape within stirred, framed in soft light and looking ghostly.
 Esaax lurched forward and emerged from his cell, bowing his already low-slung head even further as he passed through the doorway.
-Now that he was no longer contained, he seemed much larger than he had appeared to be while within his cell, and there was something about him that affected Madeline in a way that she hadn’t anticipated, something that her psychic centers were beginning to react to in a primal and increasingly uneasy way.
+Now that he was no longer contained, he seemed much larger than he had appeared to be while within his cell, and she detected another difference in him, though it took her a moment to make sense of it.
+But soon enough, He’s part dark-type now, she recognized.

 Esaax moved toward Madeline with slow, graceful steps.
 He loomed over her, twice her height.
 He drew an incredibly long, deep breath, his broad chest swelling immensely.
 A long, red tongue flitted quickly across his lips.